 - One Room Challenge Week 6: THE BIG REVEAL!!! << see how the bathroom turned out!

-Well, we’re at the finish line of One Room Challenge!
+Well, we’re at the finish line of the One Room Challenge!
 I can’t BELIEVE there is only one more week left.
 We are down to the wire and every day counts at this point.
 We have a clear plan on how to wrap everything up in time….now we just have to keep our fingers crossed that all goes as planned.

-We’ve had a more than a few VERY late nights recently as we have been working on the tile wall above the vanity and the entire shower tile installation.
-As I mentioned above, the shower niche really slowed us down a bit.
-And then there was, of course, the great grout drama of 2018.
+We’ve had more than a few VERY late nights recently as we have been working on the tile wall above the vanity and the entire shower tile installation.

 I’ve got high hopes that I’m going to miraculously have time to create some DIY frames and wall art as well…I’ve got the plan in my noggin’, now I just gotta get the supplies and find some time!